 What things have our School Council achieved?

-- In 2018-2019, our school house teams were renamed after the gospel writers: St Matthew (red), St Mark (blue), St John (green) and St Luke (yellow).
-Children across the school voiced that they felt these saints would help lead them in our Catholic mission: we do our best by following Jesus.
+In 2020, our school house teams were renamed after the local saints: St Wulstan (red), St Nicholas Owen (blue), St Richard (green) and St Chad (yellow).
+Children across the school voiced that they felt these local saints would help lead them in our Catholic mission: we do our best by following Jesus.

 They have discussed ideas to make lunchtimes even better and helped introduce rules to improve behaviour.